 Even if the annual rate of investment growth on a pension was 1%, mortgage interest rates would still need to be costing about 20% for the benefits to shift to overpaying the mortgage.

 Why some people overpay a mortgage

 While overpaying a mortgage may appear to make a lot of sense financially, when compared against other credit options, even factoring for the term of the debt, it is still relatively cheap.
 However, there can be an emotional appeal to paying off a mortgage early.
 For some people, there is little doubt their home is their sanctuary and having it free of debt provides a sense of security.

 However, as income is the sole source of wealth creation for most people, maximising its potential is always recommended.
-In the binary case of either paying down the mortgage or redirecting resources into a pension, from a financial wellbeing perspective, pensions win hands down!
+When it comes to either paying down the mortgage or paying into a pension, from a financial perspective, pensions win hands down!

 Frank Conway is a Qualified Financial Adviser and founder of MoneyWhizz.org, the financial literacy initiative.